 DAIRY: All fluid milk products and foods made from milk that contain their calcium content are considered part of this food group.
 Foods made from milk that have little to no calcium, such as cream cheese, cream, and butter, are not.
 Calcium-fortified soymilk (soy beverage) is also part of the Dairy Group.

 PROTEIN: All foods made from meat, poultry, seafood, beans and peas, eggs, processed soy products, nuts, and seeds are considered part of the protein food group.

 2. Look for important nutrients.
 Even though you may be getting enough calories, you may not be choosing the nutrient-rich foods that are important to keeping you healthy.
 Nutrient-rich foods have minerals, protein and whole grains.
 Remember to choose foods that are high in fiber and low in sodium or salt.
 Also, look for vitamin D, an important mineral as you age.
 If you’re eating right, your plate should be full of lots of different colors!

 - Lean protein (lean meats, seafood, eggs, beans)

 - Fruits and vegetables (think orange, red, green, and purple)

 - Whole grains (brown rice, whole wheat pasta)

 - Low-fat dairy (milk and its alternatives)

 Other great resources from the National Council on Aging are these great videos on healthy eating.
-For further tips to enhance senior nutrition, or to learn more about in home care Paradise Valley, AZ and the surrounding areas trust, call Nightingale Homecare any time at (602) 504-1555, and visit our Service Area page to discover all of the areas in Arizona where our services are available.
+For further tips to enhance senior nutrition, or to learn more about in home care in Glendale, AZ and the surrounding areas, call Nightingale Homecare any time at (602) 504-1555, and visit our Service Area page to discover all of the areas in Arizona where our services are available.